- On average SEOs engaged in local optimization earn $70,000 per year

 - Reduced impact of citations in local ranking factors

-- Better outsourcing options for citation building such as our own (Citation Builder service)
+- Better outsourcing options for citation building such as our own (local Citation Builder service)

 Reporting and analytics is also a time-consuming task — and is often confusing to both SEOs AND their clients.
 Trying to identify the stats that show the ROI for your efforts means taking time to figure out what to show in your regular reporting to your clients and identifying what sources you will use to run these client reports (i.e. Google Search Console, keyword ranking reports from tools like BrightLocal, etc.).
 Back to top.